kevin-hello/meet-app/README.md

 # meet-app

 The objective of this app is to build a serverless, progressive web application with React using a test driven development technique.
-This app uses Google Calendar APO to fetch upcoming events.
+This app uses Google Calendar API to fetch upcoming events.

 ## Features